tonethar/IGME-330-Fall-2021/projects/project-3.md

 ## VIII.
 Demo Video

-- A 1 to 2-minute narrated “demo reel” of the completed project is required
+- A 1 to 2-minute narrated "demo reel" of the completed project is required
 - Post it to YouTube & put the URL in the dropbox comments field
 - If you decide to upload a video file instead, it MUST be in the MP4 format
 - The easiest way to record a demo reel is to use Zoom - here is a 2-minute video on how to do this: https://www.youtube.com/watch?v=D617OXKhSYw